 SQAPL is copyright of Insight Systems ApS.
 UNIX is a registered trademark of The Open Group.
 Windows, Windows Vista, Visual Basic and Excel are trademarks of Microsoft Corporation.
 Oracle and Java are registered trademarks of Oracle and/or its affiliates.
-All other trademarks and copyrights are acknowledged.
+Array Editor is copyright of davidliebtag.com All other trademarks and copyrights are acknowledged.